linuxkay/yogurt/README.md

 2020/06/27 confirmed all sites moved to pi3B+

-2020/06/29 Tried nginx optimization. access_log off causes drop rates in google insights.
-It supposed to be increase web site performance.
+2020/06/29 Tried nginx optimization.
+Writing access_log off causes score drop like 50->39 in google insights.
+It supposed to increase web site performance.

 ## Licence